 the basement floor, lined, and a sump pump installed

-to remove the collected water to a convenient
+to remove the collected water to a storm drain or other convenient

 location away from the foundation wall.
 The sump pump